1 Introduction to Metawidget

 }

-Additional fields and a section heading
+Additional properties and a section heading

 [Tip]Note

-For a list of all the annotations MetawidgetAnnotationInspector recognises, see Section 4.2.6, “MetawidgetAnnotationInspector”.
+For a list of all the annotations MetawidgetAnnotationInspector recognises, see Section 4.3.7, “MetawidgetAnnotationInspector”.

 By default, SwingMetawidget lays out JComponents using org.metawidget.swing.layout.GridBagLayout.
 You can configure this layout, or swap it for a different layout, using SwingMetawidget.setMetawidgetLayout.
-Modify the code to use a GridBagLayout with 2 columns.
+Modify the code to use a GridBagLayout with 2 columns:

 package com.myapp;